Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Abstract

 \section{Abstract}

-We present a topology detection method combining smart meter sensor information and sparse line measurements.
-The problem is formulated as a spanning tree identification problem over a graph given partial nodal and edge power flow information.
-In the deterministic case of known nodal power consumption and edge power flow we provide sensor placement criterion which guarantees correct identification of all spanning trees.
+This work presents a topology detection method combining home smart meter information and sparse line flow measurements.
+The problem is formulated as a spanning tree detection problem over a graph given partial nodal and edge flow information in a deterministic and stochastic setting.
+In the deterministic case of known nodal power consumption and edge flows we provide sensor placement criterion which guarantees correct identification of all spanning trees.
 We then present a detection method which is polynomial in complexity to the size of the graph.
-In the stochastic case where loads are given by forecasts derived from delayed smart meter data, we provide a combinatorial complexity MAP detector and a polynomial complexity approximate MAP detector which is shown to work near optimum in all numerical cases.
+In the stochastic case where loads are given by forecasts derived from delayed smart meter data, we provide a combinatorial Maximum a Posteriori (MAP) detector and a polynomial complexity approximate MAP detector which is shown to work near optimum in low noise regime numerical cases and moderately well in higher noise regime.